ilovebunniesbunbun/fc-linux-chams/README.md

 # FC2 Chams V2

-its a vpk parser and bvh and also has chams and visuals it works on linux its awesome!
+its a vpk parser and bvh and also has chams and visuals it works on linux its awesome! clone this jawn install dependencies ;D and build

 ---